-Visiting Bucharest in Winter, you will see the city in a whole new light.
+Visiting Bucharest in winter, you will see the city in a whole new light.
 The snow adds a new dimension, lining the wide boulevards, capping the monuments in the city centre and dressing the neo-Romanian buildings in a new light.
-It’s definitely worth braving the cold for and there are plenty of things to do in Bucharest in the Winter, most of which are free!
+It’s definitely worth braving the cold for and there are plenty of things to do in Bucharest in winter, most of which are free!

 Entry is by guided tour only.
-Tours are conducted between 10am and 4pm, with the last tour starting at 3:30pm.
+Tours are conducted between 10 am and 4 pm, with the last tour starting at 3:30 pm.
 Prices are 25lei for the standard tour, which lasts about 45-60minutes.
 Be sure to bring your passport and you will need to pay an additional 30lei if you want to take photos.

-2. Old Town
+Wander Around Bucharest’s Old Town

 In summer, we are told that Bucharest’s old town is a hive of activity with people sitting out enjoying the weather.
 In winter, it doesn’t quite have the same buzz to it but the added bonus is that the streets are not cluttered with outdoor furniture.
 This gives you a much better view of the area.
 As you might expect, the old town is home to some of the oldest monuments and buildings in the city dating back to the 18th and 19th centuries.
 Highlights include the city’s oldest church, Old Court Church and Caru’ Cu Bere.

-3. Romanian Orthodox Churches
+Check Out The Romanian Orthodox Churches

 A small courtyard adjacent to the church has a curious collection of old tombstones engraved in Cyrillic and with a dusting of snow in winter they are really beautiful.
 If the door is open, you can go inside the church, walk around and be sure to look up at the inside of the dome.
 As always when visiting religious sites be quiet and courteous as locals come here to reflect and pray.
 Ask before taking photos inside, but there shouldn’t be any problem.